Expert medical and surgical care in Thailand

 Weeks 4–6

 Cumulative effects may build towards the end of a standard course.
 Fatigue tends to increase and site-specific symptoms such as mucositis or bowel changes may develop depending on the treatment area.
+With head and neck treatment, mucositis usually peaks in the final week or two: stay on soft, high-calorie foods, keep fluids up, and tell the team at once if a sore mouth or throat stops you swallowing enough to stay hydrated, as a feeding tube or extra fluids may be needed.
 Nutritional and supportive care continue throughout.

 Post-Treatment

-Acute side effects usually begin to settle within two to four weeks of the final session.
-Energy gradually returns over the following weeks.
+Acute side effects usually begin to settle within two to six weeks of the final session, in line with the recovery window above.
+Mucositis after head and neck treatment typically eases enough to return to a normal diet within that period, and energy gradually returns over the following weeks.
 Follow-up imaging is arranged to assess treatment response, and your oncologist provides a surveillance plan before you travel home.

 Precise Targeting Sub-millimetre accuracy with image guidance